StreisandEffect/streisand/README.md

 2. Run the installer for Ansible and its dependencies.

         ./util/venv-dependencies.sh ./venv
-  * On Debian and Ubuntu, it may be necessary to install some additional packages.
-The installer will detect this, and print the command to run to install the packages.
+  * The installer will detect missing packages, and print the commands needed to install them.

 3. Activate the Ansible packages that were installed.